-This behaviour management policy complied with regulations that state that no child is to be
+This behaviour management policy complied with regulations that state that no child is to be subjected to a) any form of corporal punishment, b)any discipline that is unreasonable under the circumstances.

 - Quality Area 1 Educational Program and Practice. - Quality Area 2 Children's health and safety - Quality Area 5 Relationships with children